 Where the design community meets.

-Boston, MA Director of Product Design & Strategy at East Coast Product Joined about 8 years ago via an invitation from Connor Tomas O. Steve has invited Richard Banfield, Alex Sylvia, Dave Levine, Mat Budelman, and 5 others, Jinyoung Chang, Mel Choyce, Mark Grambau, Alex Fedorov, Dmitry Dragilev
+Boston, MA Director of Product Design & Strategy at East Coast Product Joined over 8 years ago via an invitation from Connor Tomas O. Steve has invited Richard Banfield, Alex Sylvia, Dave Levine, Mat Budelman, and 5 others, Jinyoung Chang, Mel Choyce, Mark Grambau, Alex Fedorov, Dmitry Dragilev

 So I tried just about everything that's been listed so far in here.
 Each thing helped a little in it's own way, but one thing helped above all others: